brechtvdv/Article-Open-Traffic-Lights/content/implementation.md

 The [Open Traffic Lights](https://opentrafficlights.org) project started from the need to publish the traffic lights data from the [Smart Zone](https://www.imeccityofthings.be/nl/smart-zone) in [Antwerp](https://www.openstreetmap.org/#map=19/51.21205/4.39717) as Open Data.
 By using the [Resource Description Framework]() (RDF) as a common model for representing knowledge, sensor observations are syntactically interoperable and can be integrated into one Knowledge Graph.
 To enable this for traffic lights observations, an ontology is needed to describe the signal phase and timing and how traffic can move over the intersection.

 The MAP and SPAT messages are available through a closed message broker (cfr.
 [MQTT](https://mosquitto.org/)) with a frequency of 200 milliseconds which corresponds with the cycle time of the Traffic Control System of the intersection.
-In the [specification](#Specification) section, we will describe how the amount of data messages can be optimized for Open Data publishing and how historical information is still retrievable, in contrast to the broker interface.
+In the [specification](#Specification) section, we will describe how the quantity of data messages can be optimized for Open Data publishing and how historical information is still retrievable, in contrast to the broker interface.

 The ontology is based on two Flemish profiles: the MapData (MAP) and the Signal Phase and Timing (SPAT) profile.
-While MAP focuses on describing the topology of an intersection, describes SPAT the timing of the phase that a traffic light adheres to.
-Both profiles are conform European Telecommunications Standards Institute (ETSI) standards: [ETSI 103 301](https://www.etsi.org/deliver/etsi_ts/103300_103399/103301/01.01.01_60/ts_103301v010101p.pdf), [ETSI TS102 894-2](https://www.etsi.org/deliver/etsi_ts/102800_102899/10289402/01.01.01_60/ts_10289402v010101p.pdf), but are not available under an Open license.
+While MAP focuses on describing the topology of an intersection, SPAT describes the timing of the phase that a traffic light adheres to.
+Both profiles conform to European Telecommunications Standards Institute (ETSI) standards: [ETSI 103 301](https://www.etsi.org/deliver/etsi_ts/103300_103399/103301/01.01.01_60/ts_103301v010101p.pdf), [ETSI TS102 894-2](https://www.etsi.org/deliver/etsi_ts/102800_102899/10289402/01.01.01_60/ts_10289402v010101p.pdf), but are not publicly available.

 ### Ontology
  {:#ontology}